 The symbol "IC" (incomplete charged) may be used when a student who received an authorized incomplete "I" has not completed the required coursework within the allowed time limit.
-The "IC" replaces the "I" and is counted as a failing grade for grade point average and progress point computation.
+The "IC" is posted to the record at the end of the one year time limit and is counted as a failing grade for grade point average and progress point computation.